prisma/prisma1/README.md

 The Prisma API is deployed based on the datamodel and exposes CRUD & realtime operations for each model in that file.

-#### 5. Use the Prisma client (JavaScript)
+#### 5. Use the Prisma client (Node.js)

 The Prisma client connects to the Prisma API and lets you perform read and write operations against your database.
-This section explains how to use the Prisma client from **JavaScript**.
+This section explains how to use the Prisma client from **Node.js**.

-First, inside the `hello-world` directory, install the `prisma-client-lib` dependency:
+Inside the `hello-world` directory, install the `prisma-client-lib` dependency:

 ```
 npm install --save prisma-client-lib
 ```

-Next, to generate the Prisma client, run the following command:
+To generate the Prisma client, run the following command:

 ```
 prisma generate